rafaelpadilla/Object-Detection-Metrics/README.md

 ![](http://latex.codecogs.com/gif.latex?AP%20%3D%200.24560955)
 ![](http://latex.codecogs.com/gif.latex?AP%20%3D%20%5Cmathbf%7B24.56%5C%25%7D)

+The results between the two different interpolation methods are a little different: 24.56% and 26.84% by the every point interpolation and the 11-point interpolation respectively.

+Our default implementation is the same as VOC PASCAL: every point interpolation.
+If you want to use the 11-point interpolation, change the functions that use the argument ```method=MethodAveragePrecision.EveryPointInterpolation``` to ```method=MethodAveragePrecision.ElevenPointInterpolation```.

 If you want to reproduce these results, see the **[Sample 2](https://github.com/rafaelpadilla/Object-Detection-Metrics/tree/master/samples/sample_2/)**.
 <!--In order to evaluate your detections, you just need a simple list of `Detection` objects.
 A `Detection` object is a very simple class containing the class id, class probability and bounding boxes coordinates of the detected objects.
 This same structure is used for the groundtruth detections.-->

 ## How to use this project